tensorflow/serving/tensorflow_serving/g3doc/docker.md

 ### Serving example

-Let's run through a full example where we load a SavedModel and call it via the REST API.
+Let's run through a full example where we load a SavedModel and call it using the REST API.
 First pull the serving image:

 ```shell
 docker pull tensorflow/serving